Convergence Analysis of a Krylov Subspace Spectral Method for the 1-D Wave Equation in an Inhomogeneous Medium: Conclusion

 \section{Conclusion}

 We have established an upper bound for the approximate solution operator of a second-order KSS method applied to the 1-D wave equation with bandlimited coefficients and periodic boundary conditions.
-Unfortunately, the bound is not independent of the grid size, which indicates that the unconditional stability proved for the heat equation for the same kind of spatial differential operator does not extend to the wave equation.
+Unfortunately, the bound is not independent of the grid size, which indicates that the unconditional stability proved for the heat equation for the same kind of spatial differential operator in \cite{paper2} does not extend to the wave equation.
 Numerical experiments support this assertion, while also suggesting that conditional stability may still hold.
+Unlike the CFL condition, which relates the spatial grid mesh and time step to the {\em magnitude} of the wave speed, a stability condition for a KSS method would likely relate the spatial grid mesh and time step to some measure of the {\em variation} in the wave speed.

-We have also proved that the same KSS method applied to the wave equation with periodic boundary conditions is unconditionally stable in the case of a constant wave speed and bandlimited lower-order coefficient.
-This is the first result proving unconditional stability for a KSS method with prescribed nodes applied to the wave equation, as opposed to nodes of Gauss quadrature rules.
+We have also proved that the same KSS method, applied to the wave equation with periodic boundary conditions, is convergent with spectral accuracy in space and second-order accuracy in time, as well as unconditionally stable, in the case of a constant wave speed and a bandlimited reaction term coefficient.
+This is the first result proving unconditional stability for a KSS method, for the wave equation, that approximates the solution operator of the PDE using prescribed interpolation points, as opposed to nodes of Gauss quadrature rules.
 Numerical experiments suggest that this unconditional stability also holds for related problems.

-Ideas for future work include: 1) to investigate whether the same result holds if coefficients are not bandlimited but sufficiently smooth, 2) to generalize the analysis to higher-order KSS methods or higher space dimensions with different boundary conditions, and 3) to attempt to modify the KSS method to ensure at least conditional stability, without having to transform the spatial differential operator as in Section \ref{subsectransformop}.
+Furthermore, it has been demonstrated through numerical experiments, and then proved, that the assumption of a bandlimited reaction term coefficient is not necessary for unconditional stability.
+The proof of this result is the first stability analysis of a KSS method that does not require the coefficients of the spatial differential operator of the PDE to be either constant or bandlimited.
+Future work will extend this theory to other problems to which KSS methods have been applied.
+Finally, it has been shown that KSS methods can be effective for nonlinear wave equations, with an advantage in efficiency and scalability over other time-stepping methods that use Krylov subspace iterations, and that it is worthwhile to combine these approaches.
+Ongoing work involves combination of higher-order KSS methods and exponential integrators \cite{hochost1,hochost2} to improve on the combination presented in \cite{kssepi}.